✦ Discern the Spirit ✦

 Depression in Scripture

-The Bible doesn't minimize depression or explain it away with spiritual platitudes.
-Psalm 22:1 — "My God, my God, why have you forsaken me?" — is the cry of someone who feels abandoned by God.
-Psalm 88 ends with "darkness is my closest friend" — no resolution, no tidy comfort.
+The Bible doesn't minimize depression or explain it away.
+Psalm 22:1 — "My God, my God, why have you forsaken me?" — is the cry of someone who feels completely abandoned.
+Psalm 88 ends with "darkness is my closest friend" — no resolution, no tidy comfort, just sustained darkness.
 Elijah prayed to die after his greatest ministry success (1 Kings 19:4).
-Jeremiah is called "the weeping prophet" for his sustained lament (Lamentations 3).
+Jeremiah is called "the weeping prophet" (Lamentations 3).
 Job cursed the day of his birth (Job 3:3).
+Jesus said in Gethsemane: "My soul is overwhelmed with sorrow to the point of death" (Matthew 26:38).

 What the Bible Does NOT Say

-The Bible does not say that depression is always a sin, that people who experience depression lack faith, that prayer alone is sufficient treatment for clinical depression, or that Christians should never seek professional help.
-These claims are not in Scripture and have caused significant harm to Christians suffering from depression who were told to "just trust God more."
+The Bible does not say: depression is always sin, people who are depressed lack faith, prayer alone is sufficient treatment for clinical depression, or Christians should never seek professional help.
+These claims are not in Scripture and have caused significant harm.
+God's response to the depressed Elijah was not a theology lecture — it was food, water, and sleep (1 Kings 19:5-8).
+Physical needs were addressed before spiritual conversation.

 Frequently Asked Questions